Panel User Guide

 About the Panel

-The Management Advisory Services Panel (the Panel) has been established to improve the quality, consistency and efficiency of the procurement of Management Advisory Services by Commonwealth entities (Agencies).
+The Management Advisory Services Panel (the Panel) has been established to improve the quality, consistency and efficiency of the procurement of Management Advisory Services by Commonwealth entities (entities).

 For the purposes of the Panel, Management Advisory Services is defined in the Head Agreement as: